BytemarkHosting/docker-smtp/README.md

 ## Quick reference

 This image allows linked containers to send outgoing email.
-You can configure it to send email directly to recipients, or to act as a smart host and relay mail to an intermediate server (eg, GMail, SendGrid).
+You can configure it to send email directly to recipients, or to act as a smart host that relays mail to an intermediate server (eg, GMail, SendGrid).

 * **Code repository:**